Cognigy/Documentation/docs/ai/deploy/endpoint-reference/voice-gateway.md

 As with all Speech Provider settings, there are certain differences in the use of this feature.
 Refer to your Speech Provider's documentation first to understand which values to add.
 An example would be the difference between Microsoft Azure and Google.
 For Microsoft Azure, users need to specify the `%` by which they would like to increase or decrease from the default settings.
 For instance, an example value could be `Output Speed -20%`, indicating a `20%` reduction from the default output speed of `100%`, resulting in a new output speed of `80%`.
 To achieve the same effect with Google, users need to add the final output speed in `%` to the Prosody Settings.
 For example, `Output Speed 80%` directly displays the new output speed, as with Google; the final output speed is directly added to the settings.

+### AudioCodes Compatibility Mode

+Allows using both AudioCodes Nodes and Voice Gateway Nodes simultaneously in a Flow.
+When this mode is enabled, the system treats Flows with AudioCodes Nodes as if they were Flows with Voice Gateway Nodes.
+This mode helps ensure that voice AI agents operate smoothly without interruptions during the transition from AudioCodes to Cognigy Voice Gateway.

+To activate the **AudioCodes Compatibility Mode** section, add the `FEATURE_VG_AC_COMPATIBILITY_MODE` feature flag to the Cognigy.AI `values.yaml` file.

+For more information, read [Migration from AudioCodes to Voice Gateway](../../../voice-gateway/migrate-from-ac-to-vg.md).

 ### Call Events

 Allows activating call events for a Flow.